One of the primary reasons this blog exists is to help you save time as a real estate investor.

 Seller: “Oh, I don't know… maybe $200,000?”

 Me: “Okay.
-If we could pay you cash, pay for all of your closing costs, and close on this transaction in the next 2-4 weeks, would you consider selling your property for $40,000?”.
+If we could pay you cash, pay for all of your closing costs, and close on this transaction in the next 2-4 weeks, would you consider selling your property for $40,000?”

 Me: “Thanks for your time.
 I hope you're able to find a cash buyer elsewhere.”

-Once you realize how much time you’re saving by simply knowing who you’re dealing with upfront, you won’t mind hearing the word “No” anymore.
-It’s actually a blessing in disguise, because it means you can STOP wasting your time chasing after deals that will never happen – and instead, you can focus your energy on Sellers who are actually motivated to sell.
+Getting turned down quickly is actually a blessing in disguise because it means you can STOP wasting your time chasing after deals that will never happen.
+Instead, you can focus your energy on sellers who are actually motivated to sell.

-Getting these answers on the front end will save you a TON of time.
-You'll also find that your acceptance rate will go through the roof.
-Why?
-Because you already know the Seller’s answer before you send them your offer.
+Getting these answers quickly will save you a TON of time.
+You'll also find that your acceptance rate (when you actually do send out the offer) will go through the roof.